 - Finally, add cooked pasta to the sauce and mix everything nicely.

 - Garnish with chopped fresh herbs and enjoy.

 - Make sure to cut the eggplant into equal size cubes so that they get evenly baked.

-- Cut the eggplant in a size slightly bigger than what you want in the final dish as it will shrink on baking.
+- Cut the eggplant cubes into a size slightly bigger than what you want them in the final dish as they will shrink on baking.

-- Don't overcook the eggplant or they will turn mushy.
+- Don't overcook the eggplant cubes else they will turn mushy.

 - Cook the pasta al dente.